Mclusky: New bands and reunion

-In 2014, Falkous announced a benefit gig to help save venue Le Pub in Newport, with a lineup consisting of Jarcrew and a set of mclusky songs played by Falkous and Jack Egglestone, joined by future of the left bassist Julia Ruzicka and Damien Sayell, vocalist of Bristol band The St. Pierre Snake Invasion.
-This lineup has been referred to by Falco as 'mclusky' (with inverted commas) and announced a second concert at Clwb Ifor Bach upon the quick sale of all tickets for the Newport event.
+In 2014, Falkous announced a benefit gig to help save venue Le Pub in Newport on November 8, 2014, with a lineup consisting of Jarcrew and a set of mclusky songs played by Falkous and Jack Egglestone, joined by Future of the Left bassist Julia Ruzicka and Damien Sayell, vocalist of Bristol band The St. Pierre Snake Invasion.
+This lineup has been referred to by Falco as 'mclusky' (with inverted commas) and announced a second concert at Clwb Ifor Bach on November 15, 2014 upon the quick sale of all tickets for the Newport event.
 Since, they have played another 'closing venue' benefit gig, in London at the soon-to-close Buffalo Bar.
-The following year, mclusky were announced alongside future of the left in the lineup of British music festival 2000 Trees.
+The following year, mclusky were announced alongside Future of the Left in the lineup of British music festival 2000trees.

-Then known as Mclusky* (asterisk in reference to missing members), the band reformed to play The Garage in London on 3 December 2015 to raise money for cancer research with Rat the Magnificent (featuring Ian Catskilkin of Art Brut).
+Then known as Mclusky* (the asterisk in reference to missing members), the band reformed to play The Garage in London on 3 December 2015 to raise money for cancer research with Rat the Magnificent (featuring Ian Catskilkin of Art Brut).
 The band have continued to play since, with Sayell ultimately being brought in as bassist as well as a vocalist.
 In July 2020, Falkous announced plans to record a new Mclusky album.
 The asterisk was ultimately dropped, confirming the return to the official moniker.

 In April 2022, the band announced a commemorative 20-year anniversary tour of Mclusky Do Dallas.
+This tour, along with the band's Australian dates, was later postponed to early 2024 due to a health issue for Falkous.

+In September 2023, the band released a four-track EP – their first new music in 19 years – entitled "Unpopular Parts of a Pig".
+Its title track, as well as the second track "The Digger You Deep", were said at the time to be lifted from the band's fourth studio album.
+This was ultimately confirmed in February 2025, when the band formally announced the album, The World Is Still Here and So Are We.
+It was released on 9 May 2025 via Mike Patton's Ipecac Recordings.
+A new single, "Way of the Exploding Dickhead", was also released.